dgandiaga/boat_detector/README.md

 ![boat_detection](https://user-images.githubusercontent.com/26325749/156657844-a128e28d-38b5-484b-8384-c7d63fcfb314.gif)

+You can download the processed video with the detections and the boat count from here: https://drive.google.com/file/d/1l34qD0wPzWMvHApynKbzUEaT5h2JAddR/view?usp=sharing

 # Usage

 Models and videos are not included in the repo due to their size.
 You can download them from Drive: